-Since September 20th, Coastal Carolina Riverwatch has been monitoring a Harmful Algae Bloom known for “Rust Tides” in the lower New River.
+In September and October of 2022, Coastal Carolina Riverwatch monitored a Harmful Algae Bloom known for “Rust Tides” in the lower New River.
 Thanks to the help of SouthWings, our White Oak Waterkeeper was able to get an aerial view of the bloom after Hurricane Ian.

 From the air there appeared to be no signs of the bloom located in the Chadwick Bay area of Sneads Ferry and was most likely washed out by the heavy rain.
 However, the bloom located in Stones Bay appears to still be present and potentially growing (red coloration in photo above).